 Gold Delta SkyMiles® Credit Card from American Express

-Rewards: 2x miles on every dollar spent on purchases made directly with Delta, 1 mile per dollar on all other purchases.
+Rewards: 2x miles on every dollar spent on eligible purchases made directly with Delta, 1 mile per dollar on all other purchases.

 Annual fee: $0 for the first year, then $95.